cis3296f25/02-3dquests/README.md

 ```
 - Click on http://localhost:3000/
 You're now running the website!
 Contact 82chaudrys@gmail.com for .env file for database credentials to sign in

-Go To http://localhost:3000/mapmaker/index.html to see the game without signing in
+To run game without signing in: Go To http://localhost:3000/mapmaker/3DQuestsServer.html

 # How to run godot server on windows powershell
 ```